siglens/siglens-docs/docs/log-ingestion/fluentd/fluentd-elasticsearch.md

   td-agent-gem list | grep fluent-plugin-elasticsearch
   ```

-- Now install a `elasticsearch` gem `version: 7.9`, that is compatible with the SigLens Elasticsearch and the installed `fluent-plugin-elasticsearch` version.
+- Now install the `elasticsearch` gem `version: 7.9`, that is compatible with the SigLens Elasticsearch and the installed `fluent-plugin-elasticsearch` version.

 - First uninstall, if any `elasticsearch` gem is installed by running the below command: